dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 # Dynamsoft Document Normalizer JavaScript Edition User Guide

-With Dynamsoft Document Normalizer JavaScript edition, you can take pictures of documents with your camera and normalize them to obtain high-quality images for further processing or archiving directly in your website.
+With Dynamsoft Document Normalizer JavaScript edition, you can add to your website the ability to take pictures of documents with your camera and normalize them to obtain high-quality images for further processing or archiving purposes.

 > Dynamsoft Document Normalizer v2.0 and above is based on Dynamsoft Capture Vision Architecture.
 To learn more, read [Introduction to Dynamsoft Capture Vision]({{site.dcv_introduction}}).